What Is a REST API? - SitePoint

 Authorizationheader containing a base64-encoded username:password string is passed in the request header.

-- JSON Web Tokens (JWT).
-Digitally-signed authentication tokens are securely transmitted in both the request and response header.
+JSON Web Tokens (JWT).
+Digitally signed authentication tokens are securely transmitted in both the request and response header.
+JWTs allow the server to encode access rights so calls to a database or other authorization system is not necessary.

-API authentication will vary depending on the use context.
-In some cases, the third-party application is considered to be another logged-in user with specific rights and permissions — for example, when generating directions from a map API.
-In other cases, the third-party application is being used by a registered user and can only access their data — for example, when fetching email content or documents.

 REST API Security

 A RESTful API provides another route to access and manipulate your application.
-Even if it’s not an interesting hacking target, a badly behaved client could send thousands of requests every second and crash your server.
+Even if it’s not a high-profile hacking target, a badly behaved client could send thousands of requests every second and crash your server.

-Security is beyond the scope of this article, but common best practises include:
+Security is beyond the scope of this article, but common best practices include:

 - use HTTPS